PpiNeaPpLe/ml-dispatcher/README.md

 # Plumber Technician Assignment Optimizer

 This project demonstrates how to use machine learning to optimize technician assignments for plumbing jobs, leading to increased revenue and dispatcher efficiency.
+This is a simple demonstration of the concept extracted from a larger project I'm working on.

 ## Business Impact
 - **Increased Revenue**: By matching the right technician to each job based on historical performance, we maximize the potential for appropriate upselling and quality service